Mikubill/sd-webui-controlnet/README.md

 Many professional A1111 users know a trick to diffuse image with references by inpaint.
 For example, if you have a 512x512 image of a dog, and want to generate another 512x512 image with the same dog, some users will connect the 512x512 dog image and a 512x512 blank image into a 1024x512 image, send to inpaint, and mask out the blank 512x512 part to diffuse a dog with similar appearance.
 However, that method is usually not very satisfying since images are connected and many distortions will appear.

-This `reference-only` ControlNet can directly link the attention layers of your SD to any independent images, so that your SD will read arbitary images for reference.
+This `reference-only` ControlNet can directly link the attention layers of your SD to any independent images, so that your SD will read arbitrary images for reference.
 You need at least ControlNet 1.1.153 to use it.

 To use, just select `reference-only` as preprocessor and put an image.
 Your SD will just use the image as reference.